CarlsCorrea/WTest/README.md

 # WTest
 App using CSV file and sqlite database

-1 - Clone the repo

-2 - Run the command in the root folder: pod install.
+1 - Run the command in the root folder: pod install.

-3 - After that open the WTest.xcworkspace file.
+2 - After that open the WTest.xcworkspace file.

-4 - Run the project.
+3 - Run the project.